EMERGING MARKETS-Latam FX slammed by strong dollar, Brazil's real hits new low

 -0.09

-(Reporting by Shreyashi Sanyal and Medha Singh in Bengaluru; editing by Nick Macfie)
+(Reporting by Sruthi Shankar and Shreyashi Sanyal in Bengaluru; editing by Nick Macfie and Bernadette Baum)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.